 Academic Qualifications

 - Graduate training in IT or a field closely related to technology is standard.
 Most jobs have much on-the-job training, and cyber security is no different.
-However, the technical prerequisites are much higher for cyber security.
+Yet, the technical prerequisites are much higher for cyber security.

-Which Qualifications Are Needed To Become a Cyber Security Analyst?
+Which Qualifications Are Needed to Become a Cyber Security Analyst?

 Certifications like these are a plus and boost your chances of being on a CV shortlist.
 All suitable certifications will have a formal exam at the end, which makes these certifications valuable.